CtrlK

 Workflow Clarity

-The workflow is clearly sequenced (steps 0-8) with explicit validation checkpoints (step 8 re-checks firewall, ports, access, and re-runs audit).
-It includes feedback loops (stop on unexpected output), rollback planning, access-preservation strategy, and required confirmations for all destructive/state-changing operations.
-The cron scheduling section includes idempotency checks (list before add/edit).
+The workflow is clearly numbered (steps 0-8) with explicit sequencing, validation checkpoints (step 8 re-checks firewall, ports, access, and re-runs audit), feedback loops (stop on unexpected output), rollback planning, and required confirmation gates before any state-changing action.
+Destructive operations are gated behind explicit approval.

 3 / 3